Do you know there are a variety of chickens that lay colored eggs? The colors of eggs may be blue, green, purple, pink, brown, or chocolate.

 If you put these different colored eggs into a basket, the shells will resemble a rainbow.

-There is a lot more to find here, as one can have an in-depth understanding of colored egg-laying chicken breeds.
-It’s not about the tan and white colored egg-laying breeds, which are commonly seen in daily life.
+Explore further for a deep understanding of chicken breeds that lay colored eggs.
+It’s not about the tan and white colored egg-laying breeds which are commonly seen in daily life.

-But before that, we want to tell you that we didn’t find any hen that lays purple colored eggs.
+But before that, we want to tell you we didn’t find any hen that lays purple-colored eggs.

 Some Important Facts about Chicken Colored Eggs

 Every chicken breed lays a specific colored egg.
-The color of the eggshell does not affect the nutritional value of the egg.
+The color of the eggshell does not affect the egg’s nutritional value.

-You can determine the color of the eggshells by checking the earlobes of the chicken.
-Hens with white earlobes tend to lay white or tan-colored eggs.
+You can determine the eggshell’s color by checking the chicken’s earlobes.
+Hens with white earlobes lay white or tan-colored eggs.
 However, this method is not always accurate.

 This earlobe rule may not work on Easter Eggers and hybrid chicken breeds, which lay different colored eggs on your farm.